mjwagner/haptic-for-mice/Readme.txt

 Skilled reaching tasks for head-fixed mice using a robotic manipulandum.
 Nature Protocols.
 MJ Wagner, J Savall, TH Kim, MJ Schnitzer, L Luo

 This publication also describes the operation of the code.
-A PDF of the software operation is provided in SuppMethod.pdf.
+An abridged version of this protocol is in "GITHUB figure.pdf".
 In brief, the project is opened via "Robot_NP.lvproj," and code is run on a standard PC ("UI Main.vi"), an RT-PC ("RT Main.vi"), and an FPGA ("FPGA main.vi")